Los Angeles: Vegetation

 Los Angeles is rich in native plant species partly because of its diversity of habitats, including beaches, wetlands, and mountains.
 The most prevalent plant communities are coastal sage scrub, chaparral shrubland, and riparian woodland.
 Native plants include: the California poppy, matilija poppy, toyon, Ceanothus, Chamise, Coast Live Oak, sycamore, willow and Giant Wildrye.
 Many of these native species, such as the Los Angeles sunflower, have become so rare as to be considered endangered.
-Although it is not native to the area, the official tree of Los Angeles is the Coral Tree (Erythrina caffra) and the official flower of Los Angeles is the Bird of Paradise (Strelitzia reginae).
 Mexican Fan Palms, Canary Island Palms, Queen Palms, Date Palms, and California Fan Palms are common in the Los Angeles area, although only the last is native to California, though still not native to the City of Los Angeles.

+Los Angeles has several official flora: